ImperialCollegeLondon/grad_school_software_engineering_course/setup.md

 This course will use Visual Studio (VS) Code as an integrated development environment (IDE).
-You may already have a preferred IDE that you use regularly, however we strongly suggest that you use VS Code for this course and afterwards replicate the setup as you choose.
+You may already have a preferred IDE that you use regularly, however we strongly suggest that you use VS Code for this course and afterwards replicate the setup as you choose. *If you already have VS Code installed please make sure it is updated to the latest version.*

 To install VS Code follow the instructions [here](https://code.visualstudio.com).